Those who love both the Rottweiler and the German Shepherd will be glad to hear that a designer breed exists that mixes these two dog breeds.

 What price are Rottie Shepherd Puppies?

 According to the American Kennel Club, the Rottie Shepherd is an extremely popular dog breed.
-In fact, it’s one of the top three dog breeds that the American Kennel Club has approved.
+It’s one of the top three dog breeds that the American Kennel Club has approved.

 This means that it’ll cost more than your average dog breed.